Ivan Totev & Dimitar S. Stefanov: If you find the right person, things just turn out right

 Ivan: As Grafa would say - "It's a lost cause".
 What do you think the agency of the future looks like?

-Ivan: There are far more experienced and smarter advertising specialists who have to answer this question.
+Ivan: There are far more experienced and wiser advertising specialists who have to answer this question.
 But I hope the agency of the future cares more about its people.
-And for those to whom it speaks, and for those for whom it's responsible.
+For the once it works for and the once it works with.

 Dimitar: With increasingly blurred boundaries in the traditional creative roles and with an overgrowing number of people with versatile background.
 The strongest copy you've come across recently?
 Ivan and Dimitar: This boy.
 [Valentin Tomov, copywriter at Wunderman Thompson Sofia - Ed.] * * * Continue reading: You can also check Ivan and Dimitar's top 3 Bulgarian ads in our Top Three section.